vbotka/ansible-freebsd-postinstall/docs/source/guide.rst

 Tags
 ****

 The :index:`tags` provide the user with a very useful tool to run selected groups of tasks.
-To see what tags are available list the tags of the role with the command
+Use the command below to display available tags

 .. include:: tags-list.rst